Home

 Running Code

 Quarto-nvim doesn't run code for you, instead, it will interface with existing code running plugins and tell them what to run.
-There are currently two such code running plugins that quarto will work with:
+There are currently three such code running plugins that quarto will work with:

 1. molten-nvim - a code runner that supports the jupyter kernel, renders output below each code cell, and optionally renders images in the terminal.